Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 After tracking your website engagement—and digging deep into the whys of user behavior, it’s time to think critically about what you can do to improve your site experience.

-Say you’ve learned that users are dropping off your site when they see pricing tiers, and you figure out that it’s because of the amount of copy in the chart.
+Say you’ve learned that users are dropping off your site when they see pricing tiers, and you figure out that it’s due to the amount of copy in the chart.
 Now, all that’s left is to take action.
 Make revisions to the existing page, and run an A/B test using heatmaps to monitor the results, so you can see which version of your pricing page works better.

 #Heatmaps help you see how users respond to different web page versions in A/B testing.